1 STUDENT TIME INFORMATION

 because the school grants eligible part-timers** only one

-paid "office hour" per week regardless of the number of
+paid hour for student time per week regardless of the number of

 - If the room is occupied

-regularly during the scheduled office time, the nearest available
+regularly during the scheduled student time, the nearest available

 space will be chosen and announced.
-The office hour is
+The student time

 - If there is ever a question